Search Process - Unclassified and University Support Staff Positions

 Note that the following steps must be completed before the Recruiter can create a GUS Recruit Job Requisition and post the opening on the PSU Jobs page:

-1. If USS or Unclassified, non-faculty position, review and revise the Position Description as needed (Line Manager, Department Head or other assigned individual) with review by HRS and Institutional Equity and signatures.
+1. If USS or Unclassified, non-faculty position, review and revise the Position Description as needed (Line Manager, Department Head or other assigned individual) with review by HR and Institutional Equity and signatures.

-2. Create the GUS Recruit Job Posting Example (Recruiter if USS or Unclassified, non-faculty position or Line Manager, Department Head or other assigned individual if Faculty position.
+2. Create the GUS Recruit Job Posting Example (Recruiter if USS or Unclassified, non-faculty position or Line Manager, Department Head or other assigned individual if Faculty position)

 3. Create the External Advertisement, if needed, with review by Institutional Equity.